Complexity in Bolza surface: Introduction

 \section{Introduction}

 A Riemann surface of constant curvature $-1$ is called a \emph{hyperbolic surface}.
 A compact surface with empty boundary is called a \emph{closed surface}.
-In this article, by a surface we always mean a closed hyperbolic surface.
+In this article, by a surface we always mean a closed orientable hyperbolic surface.
 For $g\geq 2$, let $\mathcal{T}_g$ denote the Teichm\"uller space of hyperbolic surfaces of genus $g$ (see Section 10.1 \cite{FarbMargalit}).
 A shortest essential closed geodesic on a surface $X\in \mathcal{T}_g$ is called a \emph{systolic geodesic} of $X$.
 The function $\sys:\mathcal{T}_g\to\R_+$, where $\sys(X)$ is the length of a systolic geodesic of $X$ (see Section 1~\cite{schaller1999systoles}), is called the systole function on $\mathcal{T}_g$ and $\sys(X)$ is called the systole of $X$.

-The function $\mathrm{sys}$ has been studied extensively by P. Schmutz~\cite{schaller1999systoles},~\cite{Schmutz1993} H. Akrout~\cite{Akrout} and others.
-In Theorem A~\cite{schaller1999systoles}, Schmutz has shown that $\sys$ is a topological Morse function and studied the properties of its critical points.
+The function $\mathrm{sys}$ has been studied extensively by P. Schmutz~\cite{schaller1999systoles,Schmutz1993}, H. Akrout~\cite{Akrout}, and others.
+In Theorem A of \cite{schaller1999systoles}, Schmutz Schaller provided sufficient conditions for the systole function to be a topological Morse function and analyzed its critical points (also see \cite{Schmutz1993}).
+Subsequently, Akrout \cite{Akrout} established that $\sys$ is indeed a topological Morse function on Teichmüller space.
 It is an interesting and difficult problem to find the critical points of the systole function explicitly.
-These are the surfaces where $\sys$ attains its local maximum.
-For $g=2$, there is a unique surface (up to isometry), namely the Bolza surface in $\mathcal{T}_2$, where the systole function attains a global maximum (see Section 5 \cite{Schmutz1993}).
-The Bolza surface can be obtained by identifying the opposite sides of a regular hyperbolic octagon with interior angle $\frac{\pi}{4}$ (Secttion 5~\cite{Schmutz1993}).
+These are the surfaces where $\sys$ attains a local maximum.
+In \cite{Jenni}, Jenni has proved that there is a unique surface in $\mathcal{T}_2$, where the systole function attains its global maximum.
+This surface is called Bolza surface and it can be obtained by identifying the opposite sides of a regular hyperbolic octagon with interior angle $\frac{\pi}{4}$ (Section 5~\cite{Schmutz1993}).
 It has $12$ systolic geodesics and this is the genus two hyperbolic surface with the biggest automorphism group.
 In Theorem 3.1~\cite{MR3877282}, Sanki has given an explicit description of the systolic geodesics on the Bolza surface and shown that the set of all systolic geodesics forms a triangulation of the surface.
-Furthermore, he has studied the complexity of the set of systolic geodesics to some extent.